tum-pbs/PhiFlow/docs/Geometry.md

 # Differentiable Geometry

-The module `phi.geom` \[[source](../phi/geom)\] integrates geometric shapes and supports differentiable volumes.
+The module [phi.geom](phi/geom) integrates geometric shapes and supports differentiable volumes.

-The base class, `Geometry`, describes the interface that all geometry objects implement.
+The class [`Geometry`](phi/geom/#phi.geom.Geometry) serves as a base for all geometry objects, such as boxes or spheres.

-Most properties of `Geometry` object support the use of batch and spatial dimensions like [tensors](./Math.md).
+All properties of `Geometry` support the use of batch, collection and spatial dimensions.
+The corresponding values take the type of [Φ-tensors](./Math.md).
 This allows a single `Geometry` object to describe a collection of shapes with varying properties.

 Important properties: